-There are countries in the world that are ranked higher than the United States like United Kingdom, Australia, Netherlands, New Zealand, and Norway – and for having best healthcare system at a much lower cost than the United States.
+There are countries in the world that are ranked higher than the United States like the United Kingdom, Australia, Netherlands, New Zealand, and Norway – and for having the best healthcare system at a much lower cost than the United States.
 Despite being providing the best health research, technologies, and most qualified healthcare providers.
 There are some major problems with the US healthcare system that is pulling the U.S. down the list.

 Expensive to afford

-We hear it all the time that Americans pays more for healthcare than any other country.
-Why is a free market styled healthcare system is so bad at controlling the cost of healthcare in the U.S.?
-If we analyze the data we would find that the U.S. spends highest in pharmaceuticals and other operational costs.
-In a similar way, the average physician earning in the U.S. is almost double than the rest of the work.
+We hear it all the time that Americans pay more for healthcare than any other country.
+Why is a free market-style healthcare system is so bad at controlling the cost of healthcare in the U.S.?
+If we analyze the data we would find that the U.S. spends the highest on pharmaceuticals and other operational costs.
+In a similar way, the average physician earning in the U.S. is almost double the rest of the work.

 Physicians are now required to hire highly trained IT resources to manage the new EHR and EMR systems.
 Not only that, but the transformation from the old system is also expensive.
-Although, many government-run programs have incentivized the switch from paper records to electronic health record system it has, in fact, increased the operational cost.
+Although, many government-run programs have incentivized the switch from paper records to electronic health record systems it has, in fact, increased the operational cost.
 The cost, however, can be contained if proper medical billing services and medical coding services are obtained at a fraction of the cost.
 For this very purpose, companies like SybridMD is providing a range of specialized services including physician credentialing services, medical billing services, medical coding services, medical transcription services, etc.

 Rising technology cost

 Physician practices are now required to install new computers with EHR solutions.
 To maintain the software, sometimes they have to pay subscription charges on monthly or one-time subscription fees to the vendors.
 Besides, training and induction of the IT-trained staff is also increasing the operational cost.
 The Healthcare system in the U.S. is different from other countries and so are the problems with healthcare.
-Unlike Canada where practices are only required to submit the claims to one entity; in the U.S. there are multiple payers of healthcare reimbursements which require an advanced level of medical coding and billing experience or you would get back the claims with objections.
+Unlike Canada where practices are only required to submit the claims to one entity; in the U.S. multiple payers of healthcare reimbursements require an advanced level of medical billing and credentialing services experience or you would get back the claims with objections.
 To achieve this level of accuracy and skill, physicians are required to hire trained and highly paid staff.

 Expensive diagnostic procedures